Uncharted 4: A Thief's End: Character development

 North and Rose reprised their roles as Nathan Drake and Elena Fisher, while Baker and Bailey were cast as Sam Drake and Nadine Ross, respectively.

-Nolan North and Emily Rose portrayed Nathan Drake and Elena Fisher, respectively, in Uncharted 4, reprising their roles from previous entries in the series.
-Richard McGonagle reprised his role as Victor "Sully" Sullivan.
-Their performances were mostly recorded using motion capture technology, with remaining audio elements recorded later in a studio.
-The relationship between Nathan and Elena was a central focus of development, as the team attempted to humanize Nathan more than previous games.
-When Elena accompanies Nathan later in the game, the team found it necessary to "create a closer bond" between the two characters by removing the use of the vehicle, forcing players to traverse on foot alongside Elena.
-In developing the character of Nathan, the team wanted players to become conflicted between his relationship with Elena and the hunt for pirate treasure.
-The team considered Nathan a reflection of their own mentalities; as they have grown older and matured, Nathan has also matured in age and wisdom.
-North found that the aging of Nathan due to the advancement of technology humanizes him.
-McGonagle compared Nathan in Uncharted 4 to Sully in previous games; both consider themselves too old for treasure hunting.
+Nolan North, Emily Rose, and Richard McGonagle reprised their roles as Nathan, Elena, and Sully, respectively.
+Their performances were mostly recorded using performance capture technology, with remaining audio elements recorded later in a studio.
+The relationship between Nathan and Elena was a central focus of development as the team attempted to humanize Nathan more than previous games.
+When Elena accompanies Nathan later in the game, the team found it necessary to "create a closer bond" by removing the vehicle, forcing players to traverse on foot.
+In developing Nathan, the team wanted players to become conflicted between his relationship with Elena and the hunt for pirate treasure.
+They considered him a reflection of their own mentalities: as they have grown older and matured, Nathan has also matured in age and wisdom.
+North found that aging Nathan due to the advancement of technology humanized him.
+McGonagle compared Nathan in Uncharted 4 to Sully in previous games: both consider themselves too old for treasure hunting.

 Druckmann described Elena as "a very strong person who loves [Nathan] very much", ultimately encouraging her decision to return to him.
-When Elena witnesses Nathan's excitement regarding his discovery of the pirate captains, she realizes it is "what was missing" for them as a couple, and she "gets to see [him] as the adventurer she loves".
-The scene in which Nathan and Elena become trapped in a net was seen as a metaphor in which the two are drawn closer together, cooperating to escape before reconciling over a humorous situation.
-Straley found that Uncharted 4 allowed Nathan to discover his motivation, and to become vulnerable and trust another person in his life; events in his early life led him to develop a sarcastic attitude as a defense mechanism, which begins to diminish after receiving Elena's love and trust.
-Druckmann felt that the story questioned the possibility to "balance passion versus settling down", referencing the effects of crunch on the developers' lives.
+When she witnesses Nathan's excitement regarding his discovery of the pirate captains, she "gets to see [him] as the adventurer she loves" and realizes it is "what was missing" for them as a couple.
+The scene in which Nathan and Elena become trapped in a net was a metaphor for the two being drawn closer together, cooperating to escape before reconciling over a humorous situation.
+Straley found Uncharted 4 allowed Nathan to discover his motivation and to become vulnerable and trust another person in his life; events in his early life led him to develop a sarcastic attitude as a defense mechanism, which begins to diminish after receiving Elena's love and trust.
+Druckmann felt the story questioned the possibility to "balance passion versus settling down", referencing the effects of crunch on the developers' lives.